-During summer 2008, two field crews made up of two people each monitored lamb survival for GPScollared ewes from June to August.
+During summers 2008 and 2009, field crews monitored lamb survival for GPS-collared ewes from June to August.
 Field crews spent 4-5 days in the backcountry at a time, and located and observed each GPS-collared ewe at least four times to determine the presence or absence of a lamb.
 We identified lamb/ewe pairs by observing suckling behavior.
-In bighorn sheep, it is rare for a ewe to allow a lamb other than her own to suckle (Valdez & Krausman 1999).
+In bighorn sheep, it is rare for a ewe to allow a lamb other than her own to suckle (Valdez and Krausman 1999).
 In addition to lamb survival, we also recorded bighorn sheep group sizes and composition.